-Pending Legislation: AB 2859 (Patterson, 2024) authorizes emergency medical services (EMS) providers to establish a peer support and crisis referral program for providing a network of peer representatives, who are available to come to the aid of their fellow employees on a broad range of emotional or professional issues.
-It provides that communications between EMS personnel and a peer support team member, or a crisis hotline or crisis referral service, are confidential, as provided.
-This bill immunizes a peer support team member from specified liability arising from the provision of peer support services.
-AB 2859 is currently in this Committee.
+Pending Legislation: AB 1843 (Rodriguez, 2024) requires emergency ambulance providers to establish a peer support program to provide peer support services upon request of their employees.
+It provides that communications between emergency ambulance employees and a peer support team member, or a crisis hotline or crisis referral service, are confidential, as provided.
+AB 1843 immunizes a peer support team member from specified liability arising from the provision of peer support services.
+AB 1843 is currently in this Committee.